bkudaimi/Project-Portfolio/README.md

 # Projects

-#### The following are 10 of the projects I have completed in the past in both programming and machine learning.
+#### The following are 10 projects I have completed in the past in both programming and machine learning.

 #### Each project has the following naming scheme: PROJECT_PURPOSE
 ###### PROJECT specifies what the project was for (application, model, presentation, etc).